ramiror/spanglish/README.md

 - Because if
 - At the male
 - Go the guys from the slum neighbourhoods!
-- A kilo and two small breads.
+- A kilo and two small breads
-- It made miss.
+- It made miss
-- Head-on butter.
+- Head-on butter
-- He went to the rubber.
+- He went to the rubber
-- It goes liking.
+- It goes liking
-- For if the flies.
+- For if the flies
-- For the doubts.
+- For the doubts
-- Give it no more.
+- Give it no more
-- It goes out like a pineapple.
+- It goes out like a pineapple
-- It goes out like a kick of a donkey.
+- It goes out like a kick of a donkey
-- It goes out like a punch of a drunken man.
+- It goes out like a punch of a drunken man
-- Worth the grief.
+- Worth the grief
-- Erasure and new count.
+- Erasure and new count
-- Twentieth century, mess.
+- Twentieth century, mess
-- They who don't cry, aren't breastfed.
+- They who don't cry, aren't breastfed
-- It licks me an egg.
+- It licks me an egg
 - Pulled from the hairs
 - I'm a cheese
 - Dot and apart